sib-swiss/NGS-introduction-training/docs/day2/group_work.md

 There are two different projects you can choose from:

 1. Evaluate two aligners to align short-read RNA-seq data
-2. Evaluate two aligners to align long-read genomic data
+2. Perform a quality control and align long-read RNA-seq data

 ## Roles & organisation